franklinchou/learnings/kafka/README.md

 ## Basics

-Streaming - publish data in real time to a cluster

-How to get data from many data sources into cluster?

 Kafka = general purpose pub/sub messaging system

-Publishers (or producers) -> send data to stream called topic <- topic is listened to by consumers (topic is basically a feed name; a topic writes to a Log which is the topic's storage on disk)
+Publishers (or producers) send data to a topic (or stream) (topics are persisted to disk which can be retrieved with the help of zookeeper).
+The topic is listened to by consumers.
+A stream/topic can have many different consumers and each consumer can maintain its own state (its own position in the stream).
+Single consumer failure is a non-issue since non-failing consumers will rebalance to take over for a missing member.

-Topics are managed by a kafka cluster (kafka Brokers form a kafka cluster)
+Topics are managed by a kafka cluster (kafka Brokers form a kafka cluster; kafka brokers = kafka servers).

-A stream/topic can have many different consumers, each consumer can maintain its own state (its own position in the stream)
+Brokers receive messages from producers and store them to disk.
+Brokers also receive and respond to fetch requests from consumers to retrieve messages from disk.

 ## Scalability